iam-santoshakapala/sample-rep-sl/README.md

 Hi Everyone

-This is my first demo repo
+This is my first demo repo.